t0bb3/WebhookProxy/README.md

 # WEBHOOK PROXY
 Reverse proxy.
-Forwarding webhooks to endpoints within NAT networks.
+Forwarding webhooks from internet to endpoints within NAT networks.

 ## HOW IT WORKS
 1. Deploy *PROXY SERVER* on a server accessible from the Internet